englishextra/iframe-lightbox/README.md

 ### Features

 * Nicely fits YouTube / Vimeo / SoundCloud or other URL via iframe

 * Customizable aspect ratio via `data-padding-bottom` attribute

-* Debounced launch, default 500ms, custom rate can be set as second parameter
+* Debounced launch, default 500ms, custom rate can be set as the second parameter

 * Preloading spinner that is unset after onload event succeeds

 ### CDN